The Syracuse VA Creative Arts Competition Marks its 27th Anniversary Veteran Arts Competition's 27th Anniversary

 Fiona Hurless

 Fiona Hurless is a student reporter and producer at Syracuse University.
-Originally from Chicago, Illinois, Hurless is sophomore Broadcast and Digital Journalism Major in the Newhouse School of Public Communications.
+Originally from Chicago, Illinois, Hurless is a senior Broadcast and Digital Journalism Major in the Newhouse School of Public Communications.

 Other stories by Fiona Hurless